zopefoundation/ZEO/README.txt

     http://lists.zope.org/pipermail/zodb-dev

-Note that Zope Corp mailing lists have a subscriber-only posting policy.
+Note that Zope mailing lists have a subscriber-only posting policy.

-Andrew's ZODB Programmers Guide is made available in several forms, including DVI and HTML.
-To view it online, point your browser at the file Doc/guide/zodb/index.html

 Bugs and Patches
 ================